 - tobacco – nicotine replacement therapies (NRT) such as patches, gum and inhalers, bupropion (Zyban), clonidine, nortriptyline.

-A person undergoing treatment for drug dependency needs considerable support to make a successful transition to a drug-free lifestyle.
+A person undergoing treatment for substance dependency needs considerable support to make a successful transition to a substance-free lifestyle.
 There are various support programs available – for example, to help the person find employment or housing.

-A person with a drug problem can gain insights into their drug use by talking to others who have been in a similar situation.
+A person with a substance problem can gain insights into their substance use by talking to others who have been in a similar situation.
 Many of these groups can also offer support services.

 Also, there are 'therapeutic communities', which encourage personal growth through the understanding and care of others in the community.
 A person may join a therapeutic community for months or years.